msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

 The goals of this introductory session are to orient you to this program, introduce ourselves to each other, provide some background on cloud computing, set up our technology, and discuss what all of our expectations are.

 If possible during the first week of this semester, please complete the following activities prior to our first synchronous meeting **September 2**.
 If you have any issues, trouble with these activities, or won't be able to attend the introductory meeting, or have any questions at all about your participating in the fellowship, please [contact us](../contact.md).
-Note there will be time for questions and dicussion during our first meeting.

 ## Activities: